fbpx

 Symbols, Thresholds and Rebirth

 To wake from the slumber of the night and to have another opportunity to do better or to do more or sometimes less, but essentially to refine, even if in some small way, the efforts of the previous days.
 To wake in the morning and to have the whole day to consistently apply yourself to your very own project of being alive, of being you.
 To have the possibility of putting the mistakes, failures and disappointments from yesterday and all the days prior, behind you.
-To commit oneself, heart and soul, to the making today the best possible day it can be.
-To enact the artist of the soul with the intention of painting one’s masterpiece today.
+To commit oneself, heart and soul, to making today the best possible day it can be.
+To enact the artist of the soul to paint one’s masterpiece today.

 And then at night, to relax the creative tension, to forgive oneself the sins (failures, inadequacies et al.) of the day.
 To return to a state of slumber and deep rest, to renew one’s spirit and energies, to be ready to once again the following morning, receive the gift of a new day and meet it with an open heart and clear mind.